-The rear of MAMA and the old Courthouse building opens to an activated courtyard, with opportunities for studios and teaching facilities housed in the adjacent heritage buildings.
+Pending discussions with the relevant authorities the rear of MAMA and the old Courthouse building opens to an activated courtyard, with opportunities for studios and teaching facilities housed in the adjacent heritage buildings.

 9. Shaded Promenades

 Two generous and shaded promenades flank the central lawn, with key north south linkages and pedestrian permeability along the east-west Axes.
 The eastern promenade offers ample seating opportunities and are a key opportunity for community markets.